 There's lots to do in and around Oban throughout the year - Highland shows, sporting events, stone skimming and live music and dances.
 In the winter, there are Bonfire Night events, Oban Winter Festival and Hogmanay (New Year's Eve) events to look forward to.

+Throughout the summer, everyone at Backpackers Plus heads down to the Scottish ceilidh evenings at The View.
 Never ceilidh danced before? - no problem, you'll be shown what to do - it's great fun!

 Oban's pubs have a great atmosphere - many have quiz nights, live music and karaoke at the weekends.
 Check out the pub quiz in Markie Dans on Sundays and in Coasters on Fridays.
 Plus there's folk music sessions in Grassroots Cafe on Sundays.